EIN-1/Brain-Tic-Tac-Toe/README.md

 ### Frameworks, Libraries & Programs Used

--   [Google Fonts:](https://fonts.google.com/) was used to import the 'Lato' and 'Oswald' fonts into the style.css file which are used this project.
+-   [Google Fonts:](https://fonts.google.com/) was used to import the 'Familjen and Grotesk' fonts into the style.css file which are used in this project.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [iLoveIMG:](https://www.iloveimg.com/) was used for resizing image logo for the website.